babaraza/babaraza/README.md

-🧠 Currently working on AI and Machine Learning
+👉🏼 Currently working on AI and Machine Learning

-🥅 2024 Goals to contribute to Open Source projects
+🚀 2024 goal is to contribute to Open Source projects

 ---